Proven-Paradox/shaper-system/Handbook.md

 Cost: 2 MP
 Damage: x1 (Physical)
 Effect: If this Spell hits the target and they are not otherwise restrained, you move them one Square.
+Scaling: At Hero Tier 2, you may increase the cost of this Ability by 5 MP to increase its damage multiplier by 1.
+When used this way, this Ability counts as a Tier 2 Ability.
 Description: This can represent telekinetically picking a target up and throwing them a short distance, a wave of psychic energy that knocks the target stumbling backwards, utilizing a gravity gun, whipping up a powerful burst of wind with one’s wings, and similar displacement attacks.

 #### Kinetic Pummeling